PrajwalWadekar/Prajwal_Wadekar/README.md

 - `Problem-3.java`
   Prints a series of odd numbers depending on whether the input `n` is even or odd, following the specified pattern.

+- `Problem-4.java`
+  Get the total count of numbers in the given list that are multiples of each integer from 1 to 9.
+  (This problem I was not able to solve completely, so I have not uploaded the code for it.)